Trash Receptacle Buyer’s Guide

 For an area with a lot of foot traffic, such as a path through a park or a walkway at a sports stadium or amusement park, a flat top lid style receptacle can make sense.
 That way, people don’t have to slow down or stop to put their trash in the bin.

 The location also affects the appearance of the receptacles.
-In a playground, you might prefer to install coated metal bins in bright, kid-friendly colors.
-At a campsite, a faux wood bin can enhance the rustic look and feel.
+For instance, in a playground, you might prefer to install coated metal bins in bright, kid-friendly colors.

 Use of the Trash Receptacles

 How people will use the trash receptacles contributes to the types you choose.
 If smoking is allowed at your business, having a few ash urns throughout or installing ash bonnets over the trash receptacles will help to keep cigarette litter to a minimum.